rogercampos/saviour/notes.md

 PENDING:

-- generation of the URL for both storages
+- include processings on the file to extract information and use this as validation on the current save (ex: validate that the attached file size is under 5 Mb).

 - how processors work and how do we call them.
 Based on content + filename ?
 What about a fd?
 Performance?
 - What is a file?
 Just contents + filename, or shall we extract it to add permissions for example?
 - What about specific stuff per storage.
 For example s3 has some ACL for each file stored.
 - integration with "mini magick kind" of processors
-- Proposal for managing different storages: use theglobal one that can be overrided on the `attach_file` syntax, like attach_file :image, MyUploader, storage: MyStorage.new
+- Proposal for managing different storages: use the global one that can be overrided on the `attach_file` syntax, like attach_file :image, MyUploader, storage: MyStorage.new

   You can provide an object directly or also a Proc, in which case will have a dynamic storage! (we `call` it every time)